-A summary of a canonical war poem
+A commentary on a canonical war poem

 Anthem for Doomed Youth